 The edges of Powhatan's authority had been mapped by John Smith as he explored the Potomac River in 1608, and the Europeans understood the limits of Powhatan's power.
 Throughout the first Anglo-Powhatan War, the English evaded Powhatan's constraints and traded for corn with tribes willing to risk the displeasure of their paramount chief.

-Trade with the Potowomacks, located at the mouth of Potomac Creek in today's Stafford County, helped the English evade Powhatan's efforts to starve the Europeans.
-In 1613, one leader of the Potowomack Tribe, Chief Japasaws, even went to far as to seize Powhatan's daughter when she was there on a "state visit" to strengthen Powhatan's control on the periphery of his area of control.
+Trade with the Patawomeck, located at the mouth of Potomac Creek in today's Stafford County, helped the English evade Powhatan's efforts to starve the Europeans.
+In 1613, one leader of the Patawomeck Tribe, Chief Japasaws, even went to far as to seize Powhatan's daughter when she was there on a "state visit" to strengthen Powhatan's control on the periphery of his area of control.
 Japasaws traded Pocahontas to an English sea captain, Samuel Argall, for a copper kettle.

 At that point, Powhatan's daughter became a pawn in peace negotiations.
 Had Virginia been completely dominated by Powhatan, with the power to block the English from crossing outside his political boundaries, then Pocahontas would never have been captured or held captive.

 Powhatan refused to trade for the hostage, even though Pocahontas was supposedly his favorite daughter.
 Her imprisonment in Virginia/English culture led to her decision to marry an Englishman, John Rolfe, in 1613.
 That marriage was a timely excuse for peace talks, since both Powhatan and the colonists were tired of the fighting.
-The "Peace of Pocahontas" ended the first Anglo-Powhatan War in 1609-13.
+The "Peace of Pocahontas" ended the first Anglo-Powhatan War.